Fools are my themes. Let satire be my song. ~ Lord Byron

 How This Happened

-So, with nothing better to do, I opened those programs and began to explore.
-Later, I popped over to Dr. Google and started doing some reading.
-I then bounced over to YouTube and located a wealth of ‘for dummies’ tutorials.
-Then, armed with a very cursory understanding, I wondered what would happen if I took still photos that closely represented what I ‘saw’ in my mind and matched the timing and transitions of those photos to the music.
+Armed with a still very cursory understanding of what I’d read, I wondered what would happen if I took a few still photos that most closely represented what I ‘saw’ in my mind, and matched the timing and transitions of those photos to the music.

 Loading thoughts into RAM … Processing …